learn-co-curriculum/dsc-data-science-processes/README.md

 Regardless of the quality of your results, it's very important that you be aware of the business requirements and stakeholder expectations at all times!
 Generally, no matter which of the above processes you use, you'll communicate your results in a two-pronged manner:

 * A short, high-level presentation covering your question, process, and results meant for non-technical audiences
-* A detailed jupyter notebook demonstrating your entire process meant for technical audiences
+* A detailed Jupyter Notebook demonstrating your entire process meant for technical audiences

 In general, you can see why data scientists love Jupyter Notebooks!
 It is very easy to format results in a reproducible, easy-to-understand way.
-Although a detailed jupyter notebook may seem like the more involved of the two deliverables listed above, the high-level presentation is often the hardest!
+Although a detailed Jupyter Notebook may seem like the more involved of the two deliverables listed above, the high-level presentation is often the hardest!
 Just remember--even if the project took you/your team over a year and utilized the most cutting-edge machine learning techniques available, you still need to be able to communicate your results in about 5 slides (using graphics, not words, whenever possible!), in a 5 minute presentation in a way that someone that can't write code can still understand and be convinced by!

 ## Conclusion